 Fleet FAQs: Get all your fleet management questions answered here!

-Do you have a question about managing your fleet, or using your fleet card and are having trouble finding the answer?
-Below you’ll find answers to some frequently asked questions (FAQs) about fleet products and services.
+Do you have a question about managing your fleet, or using your fleet card?
+Are having trouble finding the answers?
+Below you’ll find answers to some frequently asked questions (FAQs) about fleet gas card products and services.

 What are fleet vehicles?

 Fleet vehicles are groups of cars, trucks, or vans owned or leased by a business, government agency, or other organization for work purposes.
 They are not vehicles owned by an individual or family for personal use.
 Typical examples of fleet vehicles are vehicles operated by car rental companies, trucking companies, taxicab companies, public utilities, public bus companies, and police departments.
 Many businesses purchase or lease fleet vehicles to deliver goods to customers, or for sales representatives to travel to clients.
 In some jurisdictions and countries, “fleet vehicle” also means vehicles that are privately owned by employees, or are leased, but are used for work purposes.
 Fleet vehicles are typically managed by a fleet manager or transport manager using fleet management software.
 Vehicles may be connected to a fleet telematics system by way of a Fleet Management System or FMS.